 The band originally used the old bandstand at Davenport park in the early years of the 20th century.
 More recently, the band’s summer home was at the Bass Park gazebo where they entertained audiences in the summer shadows of Paul Bunyan.
 However, due to the construction of a new Cross Insurance Center and conference arena, the Band now makes its home on the Bangor Waterfront when they aren’t playing at other parks throughout Bangor.

-In addition to the busy summer schedule, the Band of 70 musicians is also active throughout the year, performing a harvest and Veteran’s Day concert in November, at the Christmas holiday and again in the spring with an annual Members Memorial Concert where they honor their members both past and present.
+In addition to the busy summer schedule, the Band of 70 musicians is also active throughout the year, performing a harvest and Veteran’s Day concert in November, at the Christmas holiday season and again in the spring with the annual Members Memorial Concert where they honor their members both past and present.